Easy Stovetop Cinnamon Sugar Candied Almonds

 - Prepare a sheet of wax paper or parchment for cooling nuts.

 - In a medium saucepan, combine sugar, cinnamon, and water.
+Over medium-high heat, bring mixture to a boil.

 - Once boiling, add nuts and stir continuously for about 3-5 minutes.
 Mixture will bubble and thicken to a syrup-like consistency.

-- Continue stirring until most of the liquid in the pan has evaporated, but the nuts still look wet.
+- Continue stirring until most of the liquid in the pan has evaporated, but the nuts still look a little wet.
 Quickly transfer nuts to wax paper or parchment and spread them out to cool.

 - The sugar will quickly crystallize on the nuts as they cool.
 Allow to cool completely before eating.